hefeda/design_tools/README.md

 💡 **Notes**
 - This is a list accompanying our preprint: https://www.biorxiv.org/content/10.1101/2022.08.31.505981v1 .
 We focus on deep learning methods for protein design released after 2018 (and mostly 2019).
 This table complements Table 1 in our manuscript.
 - We curated this list manually and as such it might be incomplete.
-Please drop us an email or open an issue if you find your method missing.
+Please drop us an email or open an issue if you find we didn't describe your method correctly or it's missing.
 - We order the methods by release date (preprint when available) and categorize them in four classes (for more details on these categories see our [preprint](https://www.biorxiv.org/content/10.1101/2022.08.31.505981v1), Figure 1 and text):
   * 1️⃣: 'Fixed-backbone' protein design; p(sequence|structure)
   * 2️⃣: Structure generation; p(structure)